Exit Planning, Solutions & Management (EPSM)

 Taking a professional O&M company (Operational & Management) with a financial and investment expertise to operate the entire activity while keeping the operational costs and expenses at a minimum and channeling all the profits to the owner until the future of the business will be determined by its owner – to be sold or dissolved.

 4. Initial Public Offering (IPO) – The Initial Public Offering (IPO) is a way to sell shares of stock of your privately owned business to the general public.
-By proposing shares of your company to the general public and allowing them to buy those shares, you will bring into the business large amounts of cash within a short time.
+By selling the company's shares to the general public and encouraging them to buy those shares, you'll put large amounts of cash into the business within a short time.

 By giving up part of your shares, or giving them up entirely, you will eventually exit the business.